 Are we falling back?
 Springing forward?

-Has anyone else read this week’s New York Observer cover story?
+Has anyone else read the New York Observer cover story, “The Luxury Rental Girlfriend”?
 I read it over eggs and coffee this morning and will quite frankly lose my shit if none of you want to have a conversation about it.
 Here’s a link in case you haven’t read it–go on over, peruse, it’s a rather quick read.
 Please come back and then we can discuss it together.

 For those of you who have already seen it/read it/made assessments based on the Instagram chronicling I couldn’t help but indulge between last night and this morning, let’s talk.